 eT/LT—Enhancing Teaching and Learning with Technology (Starts June 14, July 12 or August 9)

-We are pleased to bring back eT/LT — Enhancing Teaching and Learning with Technology.
-Developed by CATL to meet our faculty’s needs, this summer’s iteration will offer the opportunity to fine-tune your Moodle skills and apply best practices in blended learning to your courses.
-This series of two four-week sessions will begin on June 15.
-A second round will begin on July 13.
-You may choose to participate in one or both parts.
-The series will feature an optional one-hour Zoom session each week (dates and times TBD).
-You’ll be applying what you’re learning in a course of your own with a learning partner providing feedback on the changes you make.
-You can even earn badges for your efforts!
+eT/LT (Enhancing Teaching and Learning with Technology) offers the opportunity to fine-tune your Moodle skills and apply best practices in blended learning to your courses.
+This series of two four-week sessions starts on June 14 and a second round will begin on July 12.
+You can choose to participate in one or both parts.
+The series features an optional one-hour Zoom session each week.
+You can earn badges for your efforts!

 - Key Connections in Blended Learning — Overview of Best Practices

 - Student to Instructor Connections — Effective Feedback: Assignments, Rubrics and Gradebook

 - Student to Student Connections — Forums and Groups

 - Student to Content Connections — Resources and Effective Course Design

 Part II: Tools for Student Success in Blended Learning — Start Dates: July 12 and August 9

 - Tools for Engagement — Collaboration Tools and Stealth Activities